Subject: Criteria for the Removal of Impacted Teeth

 An impacted tooth (whether it is a third molar, supernumerary tooth or any other tooth) is one that is so positioned in the arch that it probably will not erupt into function by the middle of the third decade and thereby constitutes pathology with dental and medical consequences.
 To limit known risks and complications associated with the surgery, it is medically appropriate and surgically prudent to remove impacted third molars before the middle of the third decade and before the completion of root development.
 The middle of the third decade is defined as age 25.
 However, before the middle of the third decade, if an impacted tooth is so positioned that it cannot erupt into function, and the root development is essentially complete, it [the impacted tooth] constitutes pathology that has dental and medical consequences.

-An impacted tooth with completed root formation that is totally covered by bone in a patient beyond the third decade, and does not meet the indications for surgery, should not be removed.
+An impacted tooth with completed root formation that is totally covered by bone in a patient older than 25 that does not meet the indications for surgery, should not be removed.
 There are few indications for removal of bone-impacted teeth in children and young adolescents (ages 9 through 15) unless specific criteria are met.

 The following clinical conditions meet medical necessity and/or pathologic criteria for the purposes of determining benefits coverage of the removal of impacted third molars under designated dental plans: